Keyboard shortcuts

 • Forget to free memory (memory leak)

-There is one tool that is particularily suited to helping detect invalid operations in Rust code, and that is Miri.
+There is one tool particularly well-suited for detecting invalid operations in Rust code: Miri.

 Miri

 Miri is a tool that lets you find undefined behaviour in Rust programs.
-It works by acting as an interpreter for Rust’s mid-level intermediate representation, which is used by the compiler internally.
-In some ways, it is similar to Valgrind, because it works by interpreting this representation.
-The advantage of using Miri over Valgrind is that this representation retains a lot of semantic information, which means you get much better diagnostic messages.
-It has the same downside as Valgrind, in that it makes your program’s execution very slow.
+It works as an interpreter for Rust’s mid-level intermediate representation (MIR), which the compiler uses internally.
+Similar to Valgrind, Miri works by interpreting code rather than executing it directly.
+The advantage of Miri over Valgrind is that MIR retains rich semantic information, resulting in more precise diagnostic messages.
+However, like Valgrind, it significantly slows down your program’s execution.

 Cargo Careful